 Few would hail The Medusa Touch as Richard Burton’s best work.
-But this movie remains a fine example of this legendary actor’s charismatic talent.
+But this movie is still a fine example of this legendary actor’s charismatic talent.

 I have a story to share!
-On a Tuesday night in 1988, I caught glimpses of The Medusa Touch on one of the free television channels.
-What I saw was intense and intriguing, but unfortunately my folks wanted to watch a tacky variety show on another channel, and so I never found out what the movie was about or even what it was called.
-No thanks to this, creepy images of a man swaddled in bandages, with “a gift for disaster,” stuck in my head for years.
-I admit to having a few nightmares about it.
-This lasted till the age of YouTube before I finally learnt what the name of this 70s horror flick was.
+On a Tuesday night in 1988, I caught glimpses of The Medusa Touch on a free television channel.
+What I saw was truly intense and intriguing, but unfortunately my folks wanted to watch a whacky variety show on another channel.
+In the end, I never even found out what the movie was about or even what it was called.

-Yes, I’m going all fan-boy here.
-I also acknowledge that, on examination, the movie is not without its flaws.
-Sir Richard Burton, neck deep in alcoholism, tends to overact.
-Lee Remick feels as if she badly needs a double-shot herself.
-Despite these, the movie still works because it is so effortlessly enthralling.
-You can’t help but be fascinated by Burton’s misanthropic, angst-ridden protagonist.
-The story behind the “monster” also demands your reluctant sympathy, on top of forcing you to consider whether nature or nurture is responsible for social deviance.
-For those able to view this as only a movie, the similarity of the protagonist’s “disasters” to certain world-changing events would greatly heighten the degree of realism in the storytelling.
-Here is a grim tale about what happens when a man’s disgust for his fellow beings reaches boiling point.
-The tragedies he wills into reality has no limits.
-The horrific truth could be that there is a bit of John Morlar in many of us.
+As for the story, the so-called origin behind the “monster,” it demands sympathy, and forces one to consider what exactly is responsible for social deviance.
+For those able to view this movie as an allegory, the similarity of the disasters to certain world-changing events would undoubtedly heighten realism too.
+Here’s a grim tale about what happens when a man’s disgust for his fellow beings reaches boiling point.
+The tragedies he wills into reality are literally boundless.
+Worse, the horrific truth could be that there is a little bit of Morlar in too many of us.